lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 "Give me the verification code."
 ```

-may contain strong fraud indicators even when acoustic evidence is uncertain.
+may contain strong scam indicators even when acoustic evidence is uncertain.

----

 ### 8.5 Scam Risk Signals

-The application checks for risk signals related to:
+The application checks for signals related to:

 ```text
 Money Transfer